noah-nuebling/mac-mouse-fix/Notes/notes.md

 #  Notes

+## On license copyright years

+You only really need to include the year of first publication.
+(2019 for MMF) You can also write something like 2019-2023 if you wanna look cool and maybe extend the copyright by a few years when it runs out in 2070 or so.
+See https://news.ycombinator.com/item?id=34880663.

 ## On changing Bundle ID to com.nuebling.mac-mouse-fixxx

 On 13.09.2022, right after publishing MMF 3.0.0 Beta 1, I started seeing weird errors saying "Change your bundle identifier to a unique string to try again".
 I thought I might be able to fix this by enrolling in the Developer Program, so I did, but it didn't help.
 Tried other solutions from SO but nothing helped.
 The only fix was to change the Bundle ID.
 So I changed it from com.nuebling.mac-mouse-fix -> com.nuebling.mac-mouse-fixxx.
 I also changed the Helper and Accomplice Bundle IDs accordingly.